nantrinh/postit_app_walkthrough/lesson_2/README.md

     <%= f.submit %>
   <% end %>
   ```
+- Edit `index` view.
   - Add link to create a new category.
+  - Add flash notice display using partial.
   ```
   # app/views/categories/index.html.erb

+  <%= render 'shared/flash' %>
   <%= link_to "New Category", new_category_path %>

+  # code omitted for brevity
   ```
 - Test your changes.
   - Create a new category.